 Long term, this helps communities be more self sufficient.
 Sort of like the “if you teach a man to fish” analogy.
 On their website, you can donate money to their programs or gift a chicken – for eggs – a milk cow and other animals to an area in need.
 How cool is that?

 We refuse to stop until every person is living a dignified life with access to nutritious food, resources, education, healthcare and money saved for emergenciesheifer international

-And it’s not just in other countries.
-At their headquarters in Little Rock, Heifer practices what they preach with their platinum Leadership in Energy and Environmental Designed “green” office building.
-The Heifer Farm provides volunteer and job opportunities right in Little Rock.
-They donate food from the urban garden and work with local farmers.
+And it’s not just their mission in other countries.
+At their headquarters in Little Rock, Heifer practices what they preach.
+Caring for the environment starts at home with their platinum Leadership in Energy and Environmental Designed “green” office building.
+The on-site Heifer Urban Farm provides volunteer and job opportunities right in Little Rock.
+They donate food from their urban garden to those in need and work closely with local farmers in Arkansas.

-Visitors can take a tour of the grounds and the village to learn more about the global projects Heifer is involved in and what we can do right here at home to help.
+Visitors can take a tour of the grounds and the village to learn more about Heifer’s involvement in global projects and what we as individuals can do right to help.
 Kids big and small, will love visiting the animals at the farm.
 You’ll come away wanting to help out in some way or another.